Unified Offloading Decision Making and Resource Allocation in ME-RAN: Fast Decision and Resource Allocation Algorithm

 \subsection{UE with smallest required data rate accepted first (CAR-D)}

 In this subsection, CAR-D is proposed, where UE with smallest required data rate is accepted first.
-Similarly with above, we first assume that there are enough resources and then UEs with the smallest required data rate will be accepted sequentially until either $C6$ or $C7$ is violated.
+Similarly with above, we first assume that there are enough resources and then UEs with the smallest required data rate will be accepted sequentially until either $C7$ or $C8$ is violated.
 One can have the process to deal with Case II in CAR-D as Algorithm 8, where in step 4, one sees that we accept the UE with smallest required data rate first

-For Case III in CAR-D, similarly with before, we first define the set for UEs whose allocated offloading power is larger than its local execution power, i.e., $\mathcal{D}_2=\{i | {p_i^L \leq p_i^{Tr}} , i \in \mathcal{O^L}\}$ and then accept the UE in $\mathcal{D}_2$ with smallest required data rate first, until either $C6$ or $C7$ is violated.
+For Case III in CAR-D, similarly with before, we first define the set for UEs whose energy consumption is larger than its local energy consumption, i.e., $\mathcal{D}_2=\{i | {E_i^{L^*} \leq E_i^{Tr^*}} , i \in \mathcal{O^L}\}$ and then accept the UE in $\mathcal{D}_2$ with smallest required data rate first, until either $C7$ or $C8$ is violated.
 The whole process is shown in Algorithm 9.